nwicki/SMGP-2021/assignment6/README.md

 **Compute weights for approximation:**
 To most accurately represent the original faces using those Eigen faces, we compute the dot product between the offset, and the Eigen faces to compute the weight for each Eigen face.
 Using these weights we can reconstruct the original faces through a linear combination of all Eigen faces scaled by those weights added to the mean face.

+Here, we show the progression of the face reconstruction when using increasingly more Eigen faces:
 | Mean face | 1 Eigen face | 5 Eigen faces | 10 Eigen faces |
 |:---:|:---:|:---:|:---:|
 |<img src="results/5-mean-face.png" width="100%"> |<img src="results/5-one-eigen-face.png" width="100%"> |<img src="results/5-five-eigen-faces.png" width="100%"> |<img src="results/5-ten-eigen-faces.png" width="100%"> |